Birmingham businesses which "prioritise and support carers" across the city are being encouraged to take part in an annual awards programme.

 All awards will be judged by an independent panel of carers and professionals.
 This year sees an additional award dedicated to those businesses, organisations and/or individuals who have shown remarkable support for Carers during the COVID-19 crisis.

 Forward Carers delivers Birmingham Carers Hub, a council and NHS commissioned service providing comprehensive support to over 15,000 unpaid carers in the city.
-For help and advice, carers can call Birmingham Carers Hub on 0333 006 9711.
+Forward Carers are also running Ageing Better in Birmingham's carers hub, focusing on reducing social isolation and loneliness for Birmingham carers and ex-carers over the age of 50.
+For help and advice, carers of all ages can call Birmingham Carers Hub on 0333 006 9711.